-The Full 1992 SPSD/M installation kit contains 10 packages, named SPSM<COMMON>, PARAMETERS, SPSM(MSDOS), SPSM<WIN95/NT, SPSD(5%), SPSD(100%), HELP, GLASS_SOURCE, GLASS_MSDOS, and GLASS_WIN32.
+The Full 1995 SPSD/M installation kit contains 6 packages, named SPSM, PARAMETERS, SPSD(5%), SPSD(100%), HELP, and GLASS_BOX.

+SPSM

-Package Name: Package Function: SPSM <common> The SPSM package contains the language-specific dialogue files and a directory of example parameter include files.</common> Package Name: Package Function: SPSM <msdos> The SPSM package contains the executable programs that implement SPSM when operating under an MS-DOS environment as well as the utility programs which are described in the SPSD/M Tools User's Guide.</msdos> Package Name: Package Function: SPSM <win95 nt=""> The SPSM package contains the executable programs that implement SPSM while operating under a Windows 95 or Windows NT environment as well as the utility programs which are described in the SPSD/M Tools User's Guide.</win95> Package Name: Package Function: PARAMETERS Parameter files for implementing the tax/transfer system, and accounting for inflation and growth for various years are included in this package.
-Please see the SPSD/M Parameter Guide for a description of these files.
-Package Name: Package Function: SPSD(5%) This package contains the 5% sub-sample SPSD files.
+The SPSM package contains the language-specific dialogue files and a directory of example parameter include files.
+The SPSM package also contains the executable programs that implement SPSM while operating under a Windows 95 or Windows NT environment as well as the utility programs which are described in the Tools User's Guide.

+PARAMETERS

+Parameter files for implementing the tax/transfer system, and accounting for inflation and growth for various years are included in this package.
+Please see the Parameter Guide for a description of these files.

+SPSD(5%)

+This package contains the 5% sub-sample SPSD files.
 5% demographic weight files for the years 1984 through 2001 are also included.
 If the SPSD(100%) package is installed, it is not necessary to install this package.

+SPSD(100%)

-Package Name: Package Function: SPSD(100%) This package contains the 100% version of the SPSD database files.
+This package contains the 100% version of the SPSD database files.
 100% demographic weight files for the years 1984 through 2001 are also included.

+HELP

+This package contains the SPSD/M online help facility

+GLASS_BOX

-Package Name: Package Function: HELP This package contains the SPSD/M online help facility Package Name: Package Function: GLASS_SOURCE This package includes all necessary files, including template files for standard and alternate algorithms, for the 'glass box' user.
-Please see the SPSD/M Programmer's Guide for information on using SPSM in 'glass box' mode.
-Package Name: Package Function: GLASS_MSDOS This package contains the reference libraries for the execution of SPSM as well as 'glass box' and 'black box' for the MS- DOS operating environment
+This package includes all necessary files, including

+template files for standard and alternate algorithms, for the 'glass box' user.
+Please see the Programmer's Guide for information on using SPSM in 'glass box' mode.
+This package contains the reference libraries for the execution of SPSM
-Package Name: GLASS_WIN32 Package Function: This package contains the reference libraries for the execution of SPSM as well as 'glass box' and 'black box' for the Windows 95 or Windows NT operating environment